Qualified Fields of Commercial Real Estate

 Environmental professionals interact with CRE during design, development, acquisition, property management, risk management, and financing activities.
 Environmental consulting includes a broad range of expertise including health and safety, environmental risk management and due diligence, compliance, occupant wellness, sustainability, remediation, and resilience.
 Additionally, engineering, and environmental firms provide due diligence services for buyers and sellers of CRE, lenders, and others with an interest in CRE properties.

-Environmental, Social and Governance (ESG) professionals in CRE guide and steward strategy, implementation and management of clients’ corporate and asset level ESG strategy, policies and programs, engagement with internal and external stakeholders, environmental efficiency initiatives and performance, green leases, sustainable acquisitions, dispositions and development, and green and healthy building certifications.
+Environmental, Social and Governance (ESG)/Sustainability professionals in CRE guide and steward strategy, implementation and management of clients’ corporate and asset level ESG strategy, policies and programs, engagement with internal and external stakeholders, environmental efficiency initiatives and performance, green leases, sustainable acquisitions, dispositions and development, and green and healthy building certifications.
 Individuals may oversee progress and performance on ESG goals and targets for clients’ portfolios comprised of new and/or existing buildings (across office, retail, multifamily, and industrial properties) or work in sustainability-oriented built environments to support clients with tailored real estate management solutions that align their organizational priorities with their ESG goals.
 Professionals support monitoring and progress of other key governance and social initiatives including but not limited to, ESG and sustainability policies and guidelines, partnerships, diversity and inclusion, occupant health and safety, and health and well-being.

 CRE Executive